Graduate Program Head | Suat Irmak |

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

-All candidates for the M.S. degree must complete a minimum of 30 credits at the 400, 500, 600, or 800 level, with at least 6 credits in thesis research (600 or 610).
-All candidates for the M.S. must write a thesis.
-The thesis must be accepted by the advisers and/or committee members, the head of the graduate program, and the Graduate School, and the students must pass a thesis defense.
+A minimum of 30 credits at the 400, 500, 600, or 800 level is required, with at least 18 credits at the 500 and 600 level, combined.
+A minimum of 12 credits in course work (400, 500, and 800 series) must be completed in the major program (BE or ABE).
+A thesis is required and a minimum of 6 credits in thesis research (600 or 610) must be completed.
+The thesis must be accepted by the advisers, committee members, the head of the graduate program, and the Graduate School, and the student must pass a thesis defense.

 Doctor of Philosophy (Ph.D.)